Level I CFA Exam

 Then, self-schedule the exam for at least 6 months after your original exam date (CFA Institute only allows you to take 1 exam every 6 months).
 Lastly, get back to studying immediately.
 The second time around you’ll likely want to focus on practice questions and mock exams to evaluate your preparedness.

-It’s also a good idea to study with a CFA exam review course (like Wiley CFA Program Exam Review) that comes with Unlimited Access Until You Pass so you don’t have to worry about losing access to your study materials if you have to retake the exam.
+It’s also a good idea to study with a CFA exam review course (like UWorld CFA Program Exam Review) that comes with Unlimited Access Until You Pass so you don’t have to worry about losing access to your study materials if you have to retake the exam.

 Prepare for Level II CFA exam